 Getting Barrasso to Buffalo

 After having won five Stanley Cups with the Montreal Canadiens, Bowman certainly had earned the right to become a risk taker – even be a bit brazen – if he wished.
-Upcoming arriving in Buffalo he acquired a slew of high draft picks by trading away household names such as Rick Martin, Don Edwards, Richie Dunn, and Jerry Korab.
+Upcoming arriving in Buffalo he acquired a slew of high draft picks by trading away household names such as Rick Martin, Don Luce, Richie Dunn, and Jerry Korab.
 For the seven NHL Drafts that the Sabres partook under Bowman’s watch, the team had a total of 12 first-round draft selections.

 Some of those first-rounders were hits for the Sabres – Mike Ramsey, Phil Housley, and Dave Andreychuk.
 Some were so-so – Paul Cyr, Normand Lacombe, and Steve Patrick.
 A few found success elsewhere – Calle Johansson, Mikael Andersson, and Adam Creighton.
 And some were just downright misses like the talented Czechoslovakian forward Jiri Dudacek who could not escape from behind the “Iron Curtain” and never played a game in the NHL.